 Share your ideas for quiche with us.
 We love hearing and feeling all that creativity!

-- 1 sheet of pate brisée, chilled (for our homemade pie dough here)
+- 1 sheet of pate brisée, chilled (we used half of our homemade pie dough)

 - 2 Tbsp extra virgin olive oil